WilsonChang0223/WilsonChang0223.github.io/index.md

 I am an engineer in Qualcomm Technologies Inc., working on 3D reconstruction.
-Supervised by Prof.<a href="https://walonchiu.github.io"> Wei-Chen Chiu</a> and Prof. <a href="http://vlab.ee.nctu.edu.tw/advisor/">Sheng-Jyh Wang</a>, I received my M.S. from <a href="https://www.nctu.edu.tw/en">Nation Chiao Tung University </a> and <a href="http://vlab.ee.nctu.edu.tw/advisor/"> in 2019.
+Supervised by Prof.<a href="https://walonchiu.github.io"> Wei-Chen Chiu</a> and Prof. <a href="http://vlab.ee.nctu.edu.tw/advisor/">Sheng-Jyh Wang</a>, I received my M.S. from <a href="https://www.nctu.edu.tw/en">Nation Chiao Tung University </a> in 2019.
 My research interest is computer vision, generative model, 2D scene understanding, and 3D scene understanding & reconstruction

 ## Education